Blobmaster2/Week-8/README.md

 # Week 8
 I decided to make the fuel car into the observer: it calls an event on the player when the player collides with the fuel car, which refuels the player car and destroys the fuel car.
 The state is on the player; when the player hits a normal car, they start to spin out, which makes them lose speed, and I didn't have time to implement a lose condition, but if the player would hit another car while already spinning out, it would cause game over.

+# Week 9
+Continuing on Week 8's work, I needed to implement a dirty flag and an object pool.
+I had a perfect use case for these two patterns: I used an object pool to limit how many cars can exist at any one time.
+Before, it would infinitely spawn cars and slow down the program until the player ended the program, but I used the object pool to keep track of how many cars are in the scene at any time.
+As for the dirty flag, I used it to actually delete the cars that have been in the scene the longest.
+When it reaches the max amount of cars, it still spawns a new one, but it marks a dirty flag, causing the program to cull the oldest cars in the scene if it is multiple cars over the limit.

+### Reflection Week 9
+I forgot to do my reflection last week; but this week it felt a lot easier.
+I was done a lot quicker because I had a well-made base to work off of from last week.
+As for implementing the two required structures, it felt like I was just modifying an existing codebase, and the changes felt like they took very little time.
+It is much harder to create something from the ground up than it is to make changes to something that exists already and is well-made.